Teen Titans: The Judas Contract: Reception

 Jesse Schedeen of IGN gave the film a 6.2/10 rating: "The film loses too much of what makes the source material memorable, while the limited run-time prevents the writers from fully taking advantage of the team dynamic or properly fleshing out the villains".
 Julian Roman of MovieWeb called the film a "marked improvement" over Justice League vs. Teen Titans and wrote: "The film slickly integrates adult themes into its entertaining plotline.
 The Judas Contract is action packed and moves at a fast pace.
 The Teen Titans are certainly on better footing here".

-It earned $3,258,824 from domestic home video sales.
+Teen Titans: The Judas Contract earned $3,258,824 from domestic home video sales.